 Nebraska law prohibits employers from using or publishing an employee's social security number except under certain specified circumstances.
 This district shall comply with this law and take reasonable steps to protect the confidentiality of employees' social security numbers.
-However, neither state law nor this policy prohibits the district from using the last four digits of an employee's social security number or in any other reasonable manner.
+However, neither state law nor this policy prohibits the district from using the last four digits of an employee's social security number as an employee identification number or in any other reasonable manner.

-4043 Professional Boundaries Between Employees and Students
+Professional Boundaries and Appropriate Relationships Between Employees and Students

-School district employees are responsible for conducting themselves professionally and for teaching and modeling high standards of behavior and civic values, both at and away from school.
-Employees are required to establish and maintain professional boundaries with students.
+School district employees and student teachers or interns ("employees") are responsible for conducting themselves professionally and for teaching and modeling high standards of behavior and civic values, both at and away from school.
+Employees are required to establish and maintain professional boundaries with students and must have appropriate relationships with students.
 They may be friendly with students, but they are the students' teachers, not their friends, and they must take care to see that this line does not become blurred.
-This applies to employees' conduct and interactions with students and to material they post on personal web sites and other social networking sites including, but not limited to, MySpace, Facebook, and Twitter.
+This applies to employees' conduct and interactions with students and to material they post on personal web sites and other social networking sites including, but not limited to, Instagram, Facebook, and Twitter.
 The posting or publication of messages or pictures or other images that diminish an employee's professionalism or ability to maintain the respect of students and parents may impair his or her ability to be an effective employee.
 Employees are expected to behave at all times in a manner supportive of the best interests of students.